RFactor 2: Physics

-rFactor 2 and its precursor have received much praise for their highly advanced and accurate simulation of vehicle dynamics and are the preferred simulator for most real-life professional racing teams, car engineers, and simulation centers. rFactor 2 is also used to train the drivers who win the Gran Turismo Academy competition. rFactor 2 includes a new constraint system that allows for advanced physics simulation such as chassis flex, which removes the typical infinite rigidity of a virtual vehicle and incorporates unique chassis characteristics into the handling and performance of the car, as well as highly accurate suspension geometry and wheel rates.
+rFactor 2 and its predecessor have received much praise for their highly advanced and accurate simulation of vehicle dynamics and are the preferred simulator for most real-life professional racing teams, car engineers, and simulation centers. rFactor 2 is also used to train the drivers who win the Gran Turismo Academy competition. rFactor 2 includes a new constraint system that allows for advanced physics simulation such as chassis flex, which removes the normal/usual infinite rigidity of a virtual vehicle and incorporates unique chassis characteristics into the handling and performance of the car, as well as highly accurate suspension geometry and wheel rates.

 Race Engineer Andrea Quintarelli stated: "It is also no surprise for me that most of these professional simulators (or centers) are using rFactor.
 As I had the chance to prove myself (and probably to somebody reading here), when you know how to properly build your models, rFactor is producing very accurate results, at a very low cost".

 Petros Mak, the founder of the professional modding company Mak Corp, stated: "All our race team clients and even our series clients, they don't only use rFactor for track familiarization.
 They also use it to test setup data before they go to an event, they use it to test potential new part data, by developing new brakes or new engine performances and testing it in the game before they actually commit to building it in real life. rF1 and rF2 provide far higher accuracy for those things than any other simulation on the market... rFactor 2s physics engine is by far the most simulation-based physics engine using real-life aero and physical data that no other title has come close to".